-Some visitors as well as locals choose a restaurant with an all-inclusive night of fine food, drinks and dancing, while others prefer a romantic, candlelit dinner in one of the more quiet parts of central Prague, like Lesser Town.
-Most parties of younger crowds go on a bar crawl, and after the fireworks they try to find a club, which can sometimes be hard around Old Town Square.
+Some visitors and locals choose a restaurant with an all-inclusive night of fine food, drinks, and dancing, while others prefer a romantic, candlelit dinner in one of the more quiet parts of central Prague like Lesser Town.
+Most parties of younger crowds go on a bar crawl, and after the fireworks, they try to find a club, which can sometimes be hard around Old Town Square.
 Others buy tickets for a party in a club or a music bar.
 Good fun is guaranteed at the enormous party for several thousand modern music lovers on the Prague Exhibition Grounds.
 But if you are in the mood for something more relaxed, you might visit one of the New Year’s concerts at Rudolfinum or Municipal House, or even go to mass in some of Prague’s splendid churches.
 Finally, there are also popular Party Boats with all-inclusive drink and food menus.

-Celebrate the end of 2013 on board a river boat.
+Celebrate the end of the year onboard a riverboat.
 Special river cruises on the Vltava River are being offered to visitors on New Year´s Eve every year.
-There is choice of the Jazz Boat – a river cruise which runs from 8pm until 1am with live jazz music and a buffet; the Party Boat – a river cruise which runs from 9pm until 2am with a DJ on board and offers a buffet and finally Sweet Prague Silvester – a river cruise which runs from 8:30pm until 1am with live piano music.
+There is a choice of the Jazz Boat – a river cruise which runs from 8 pm until 1 am with live jazz music and a buffet; the Party Boat – a river cruise which runs from 9 pm until 2 am with a DJ onboard and offers a buffet and finally Sweet Prague Silvester – a river cruise which runs from 8:30 pm until 1 am with live piano music.
 All three boats will anchor near Charles Bridge shortly before midnight so that the passengers can view the spectacular Prague New Year fireworks display.

 New Year’s Eve Fireworks

 Prague is a great destination for a New Year’s Eve party celebration – we hope you enjoy it too!
-Not forgetting to mention that the Czechs have a saying that as it is on New Year’s Day, so it shall be the rest of the year.
-So hopefully you will return to Prague again.
+Not forgetting to mention that the Czechs say that as it is on New Year’s Day, it shall be the rest of the year.
+So hopefully, you will return to Prague again.

 Happiness and Luck: Breaking glass brings good luck.
 The same is true throwing a shoe over your shoulder.
 Spiders in your house are also lucky.
-Christmas superstition says that it’s misfortune to write a love letter on Christmas Eve.
-Laundry shouldn’t be done on New Year’s Day if you wish to avoid unhappiness.
+Christmas superstition says that it’s a misfortune to write a love letter on Christmas Eve.
+Laundry shouldn’t be done on New Year’s Day to avoid unhappiness.